Profumo affair: Aftermath

 Lord Denning's report was awaited with great anticipation by the public.
 Published on 26 September 1963, it concluded that there had been no security leaks in the Profumo affair and that the security services and government ministers had acted appropriately.
 Profumo had been guilty of an "indiscretion", but no one could doubt his loyalty.
 Denning also found no evidence to link members of the government with associated scandals such as the "man in the mask".
 He laid most of the blame for the affair on Ward, an "utterly immoral" man whose diplomatic activities were "misconceived and misdirected".
-Although The Spectator considered that the report marked the end of the affair, many commentators were disappointed with its content.
-Young found many questions unanswered and some of the reasoning defective, while Davenport-Hines, writing long after the event, condemns the report as disgraceful, slipshod and prurient.
+Although The Spectator considered that the report marked the end of the affair, Opposition commentators were disappointed with its content.
+Wayland Young, a Labour peer writing at the time, found many questions unanswered and some of the reasoning defective,.

 After the Denning Report, in defiance of general expectations that he would resign shortly, Macmillan announced his intention to stay on.
 On the eve of the Conservative Party's annual conference in October 1963 he fell ill; his condition was less serious than he imagined and his life was not in danger but, convinced he had cancer, he resigned abruptly.
 Macmillan's successor as prime minister was Lord Home, who renounced his peerage and served as Sir Alec Douglas-Home.
 In the October 1964 general election the Conservative Party was narrowly defeated, and Wilson became prime minister.
 A later commentator opined that the Profumo affair had destroyed the old, aristocratic Conservative Party: "It wouldn't be too much to say that the Profumo scandal was the necessary prelude to the new Toryism, based on meritocracy, which would eventually emerge under Margaret Thatcher".
 The Economist suggested that the scandal had effected a fundamental and permanent change in relations between politicians and press.
 Davenport-Hines posits a longer-term consequence of the affair—the gradual ending of traditional notions of deference: "Authority, however disinterested, well-qualified and experienced, was [after June 1963] increasingly greeted with suspicion rather than trust".